francisfsjiang/CourseraDownloader/README.md

 **About language of srt**

-Change the propority list in the front of the `generate_tasks.py`.
+Change the priority list in the front of the `generate_tasks.py`.

 In this case, the 'zh-ch' srt will be download first, then is 'zh'